-Proposed amendment of Minnesota Rules, chapter 4501, part 0100, subpart 4

-The words compensate and compensation are used within Minnesota Statutes, chapter 10A, to describe remuneration for services performed by a lobbyist, an official required to file a statement of economic interest or their spouse, or the business of an official required to file a statement of economic interest or their spouse.
-Under Minnesota Rules, chapter 4511, part 0100, subpart 4, which the proposed rules would renumber as subpart 6, and Minnesota Rules, chapter 4511, part 0700, compensation paid to a lobbyist is not required to be included within a lobbyist report filed pursuant to Minnesota Statutes, section 10A.04, subdivision 4, but must be included within a principal report filed pursuant to Minnesota Statutes, section 10A.04, subdivision 6.
+Proposed amendment of Minnesota Rules, chapter 4501, part 0100, subpart 4 describe remuneration for services performed by a lobbyist, an official required to file a statement of economic interest or their spouse, or the business of an official required to file a statement of economic interest or their spouse.
+Under Minnesota Rules, chapter 4511, part 0100, subpart 4, and Minnesota Rules, chapter 4511, part 0700, compensation paid to a lobbyist is not required to be included within a lobbyist report filed pursuant to Minnesota Statutes, section 10A.04, subdivision 4, but must be included within a principal report filed pursuant to Minnesota Statutes, section 10A.04, subdivision 6.
 The amendment is necessary because the existing definition of the word compensation excludes pension and Social Security benefits, but does not address other types of retirement benefits, and excludes unemployment compensation and workers' compensation benefits, but does not exclude health insurance.
 The definition of the word compensation has not been amended since it was first adopted in 1996.